-Practicing the basics of shooting provides First Hunt participants with a more reasonable chance of bagging their first ducks.
+Practicing the basics of shooting provides First Hunt participants with a more reasonable chance of harvesting their first ducks.
 Below are the four shooting fundamentals to cover:

+EYE DOMINANCE

-EYE DOMINANCE \triangleright Before any shooting is done, help each participant determine his or her dominant eye.
-This, of course, informs whether the new hunter should shoot right- or left-handed.
-To determine eye dominance, follow steps at right.
+Before any shooting is done, help each participant determine his or her dominant eye.
+This, of course, informs whether the new hunter should shoot rightor left-handed.
+To determine eye dominance, follow the steps on the right.

-PROPER SHOULDERING TECHNIQUE ► Instruct participants to place the stock of an unloaded gun against the cheek first, then shoulder the gun.
-Keep this order.
+PROPER SHOULDERING TECHNIQUE

+Instruct participants to place the stock of an unloaded gun against the cheek first, then shoulder the gun.
+Continue this order.
 It will shoulder in the same position every time.

+STATIONARY TARGETS

-STATIONARY TARGETS ► Get participants used to the recoil and noise of a firearm without trying to hit a moving target.
-It is key to reinforce the operation of the firearm at all times: safety, gun loading and muzzle control.
+Get participants used to the recoil and noise of a firearm without trying to hit a moving target.
+It is key to reinforce the operation of the firearm at all times: safety, gun loading, and muzzle control.
 If you don't have paper targets, simply place a clay target on the ground.
+This also allows new shooters to visualize the pattern of a shotgun at given distances.